/* Rambling Owl addition to remove page titles from blogs */

 We crossed the main road, doing the Heart Of England Way fly-by, and onto a trio of grassy uneven fields where blinkered horses, alert to our presence but unable to see us, stood with ears twitching nervously.
 I was more than familiar with the set of buildings we arrived at next, having walked through the complex of stables and outbuildings many times over the years.
 It’s one of those places where you just get the feeling that walkers are not welcome, despite a major long distance path running straight through the place.

-Mark at Baddesley Clinton, Warwickshire
+Mark at Baddesley Clinton

 On the rare occasions I have encountered people working around the stables I have never had a ‘hello’ or even a smile but rather a practised indifference where I was invisible and could therefore be ignored.
 I have also, on occasion, met the noisy and disproportionately aggressive Jack Russell that acts as self-appointed guard dog for the place and so I kept an eye out for him.
-However neither canine nor human was in evidence and we crossed the courtyard, passing between two properties of vastly different fortune.
-I refer to them as Crumble Cottage and Toff Towers, the former being a dilapidated red brick cottage that must have been a picture in its hey-day but is now uninhabited and almost beyond recovery.
+However neither canine nor human was in evidence and we crossed the courtyard, passing between two properties of vastly different fortunes.
+I have christened them Crumble Cottage and Toff Towers, the former being a dilapidated red brick cottage that must have been a picture in its hey-day but is now uninhabited and almost beyond recovery.
 Crumble Cottage stands in the shadow of Toff Towers, a mansion-like property, complete with private access via a stone bridge and a landscaped pool as a front garden.
 The contrast between the two properties couldn’t be more marked and I always wonder how this strange little juxtaposition came about.
 Did the owners of the grand house once live in the cottage and simply moved out when their fortunes improved?
 Did they oust the owner of the cottage after a long and bitter feud over property rights and have left the cottage as a monument to their victory?
 I’ll never know, but the poor old cottage looks sad and forgotten and it would be nice to think that one day it could be restored and loved again.

-We emerged onto a lane next to a convent (where I have yet to see a real live nun) and then along a road that would have led us to Hay Wood had Colin not spotted a marker post telling us to divert right and onto more fields.
+We emerged onto lane next to a convent (where I have yet to see a nun) and then along a road that would have led us to Hay Wood had Colin not spotted a marker post telling us to divert right and onto more fields.
 At the end of a meadow we went through a gate and onto the drive of Baddesley Clinton, a manor house founded sometime in the 13th century and a National trust property.
 Retired couples were very much in evidence, coachloads of them being disgorged to wander off towards the house in the near distance.
 Our route took us away from the crowds, alongside the eastern edge of the property where we could make out its upper floor and chimneys above the boundary wall.

 I have visited both Baddesley Clinton and its near neighbour Packwood House (also owned by the National Trust) and I related to Colin the changing fortunes of the two wealthy families that owned the properties.
 Both houses were prominent in the area through the Tudor period, having similar wealth and influence, but it was religion that divided them and in the end this led to the decline of Baddesley Clinton manor.
 The owners of Packwood House were Protestant, and therefore very much in favour with the Tudor monarchy, whereas the family of Baddesley Clinton were staunchly Catholic.
 It was a dangerous time to adhere to the Catholic church and like many other powerful families that professed to being papists, Baddesley Clinton incurred the displeasure of the crown and saw much of its fortune and power eroded away.
 However, the owners of Baddesley Clinton were nothing if not steadfast and they somehow managed to survive these turbulent times, hiding persecuted Catholic clergy in several purpose built Priest-holes (which can still be seen today) and keeping as low a profile as possible.
 In order to keep themselves solvent the owners of Baddesley Clinton sold off many valuable items of furniture, many of which found their way to Packwood House (no doubt much to the smug satisfaction of its protestant owners).
 To its credit, Baddesley Clinton manor endured, though much diminished, and ownership passed down the centuries via several families before being gifted to the National Trust in 1983.

-The Stratford canal with the narrow boaters ….
+The Stratford canal and the narrowboaters ….

 History lesson concluded, we left the grounds of Baddesley Clinton and crossed a few more fields before reaching the village of Lapworth alongside the Navigation Inn.
 Once more the Heart Of England Way dipped in and then out of the place without ever really troubling it with our presence and we joined the Grand Union canal via a bridge, walking along the tow-path for a few hundred meters until we reached Kingswood Junction where the Grand Union and the Stratford-on-Avon canals meet.